Inisheer Aerodrome

-Inisheer Aerodrome is located on the island of Inisheer (Inis Oírr), one of the Aran Islands in Galway Bay off the coast of County Galway, Ireland.
+Inisheer Aerodrome (Aeradróm Inis Oírr) is located on the island of Inisheer (Inis Oírr), one of the Aran Islands in Galway Bay off the coast of County Galway, Ireland.
 This aerodrome is licensed by the Aeronautical Services Department of the Irish Aviation Authority.

 Service to Connemara Airport is provided by Aer Arann Islands, an airline which also serves the other Aran Islands: Inishmaan (Inis Meáin) and Inishmore (Inis Mór).

 In June 2018, the airline announced that it intends to terminate its PSO contract and cease all flights on 6 December 2018, two years before the contract was due to expire.
 This development is understood to be due to a dispute between the airline and the government relating to charges for flights that are not covered by the contract.